Grebeg Syawal Ceremony

 Pitcher Filling Ceremony

 Another ceremony control annually within the 1st month of the Javanese calendar (Suro) is that the Pitcher Filling ceremony at Imogiri, the Royal Cemetery.
 The folks of Imogiri believe that water brings windfall and fill four giant, bronze vessels with water then place them at the doorway to the cemetery.
-The pitchers area unit from Asian country (Nyai Siem); Rome (Kyai Mendong); Aceh (Kyai Danumoyo) and Palembang (Nyai Danumurti).
+The pitchers is from Asian country (Nyai Siem), Kyai Mendong; Aceh (Kyai Danumoyo) and Palembang (Nyai Danumurti).